SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-Common-Design-Patterns.md

 This pattern is typically used when:

-- The setup of objects requires a high level of complexity.
+- The setup of objects requires a high level of complexity

 The logic for instantiating objects is encapsulated within the factory object and the client does not need to know the actual logic to use it.

 It calls upon the factory and receives the created object.

-- When you need to generate different instances of objects depending on the context.
+- When you need to generate different instances of objects depending on the context

 - When working with objects or components that share the same properties

-- When you need to create a **loosely coupled system**.
+- When you need to create a **loosely coupled system**

 ## When not to use